nafeu/nafeu.github.io/about.md

 <img src="/images/youth.jpg" style="width: 400px; margin-bottom: 0px;">
 <span style="font-size: 0.7em; margin-top: 0px;">*Hacking into the mainframe circa 2004*</span>

-I am an innovative and creative thinker with a passion for challenging work in cloud, full-stack software development, design, UX, and open-source technologies.
-I'm a strong communicator and presenter with hands-on experience building robust web applications, modern front-end UIs, complex API integrations and realtime applications that communicate across a multitude of technologies.
-I am comfortably versed in continuous integration and test-driven development practices.
+Hey there!
+I'm Nafeu.
+I'm a programmer, musician, digital artist, content creator and general technology enthusiast.
+I started in software in 2014 and haven't looked back since.
+So far in my career I've done the following:
+- architected, built and deployed full-stack web applications from start to finish with modern api integrations (payments processing via Stripe, error monitoring, email alerts, etc.)
+- worked on platforms with complex data visualizations (analytics dashboards, internal system monitoring dashboards, various interactive charts, realtime data display)
+- done freelance software consulting with clients in academic research, restaurant/catering management, speech therapy, and more

-I also love reading, creating generative art in Processing, making music and playing video games, here are some quick facts:
+Software is my most passionate hobby and I've got A LOT of side projects.
+I also love reading, creating generative art in Processing, producing electronic music and playing video games, here are some quick facts:
-  - I like to play competitive first-person shooters like CS:GO and Overwatch and I practically grew up on Doom and Unreal Tournament 99 (feel free to add me on Steam: [PhraktureMusic](https://steamcommunity.com/id/f1r3freak))
+  - I like to play competitive first-person shooters like Counter-Strike and Overwatch.
+I practically grew up on Doom and Unreal Tournament 99 (feel free to add me on Steam: [PhraktureMusic](https://steamcommunity.com/id/f1r3freak))
-  - I've been making progressive breaks, liquid drum'n'bass and IDM using Cubase under the artist name [Phrakture](http://music.phrakture.com) since 2006 and have recently begun making more indie electronic music under the artist name [Nafeu](https://open.spotify.com/artist/5NhwrCkzOykT6SdxGzwEtL?si=zgwxIaxsS2iIFZZ8GYvuuQ)
+  - I've been making progressive breaks, liquid drum'n'bass and IDM using Cubase and Ableton under the artist name [Phrakture](http://music.phrakture.com) since 2006, indie electronic music under the artist name [Nafeu](https://open.spotify.com/artist/5NhwrCkzOykT6SdxGzwEtL?si=zgwxIaxsS2iIFZZ8GYvuuQ)
-  - I make youtube videos for performances and tutorials [here](https://youtube.com/phrakture) and silly gameplay highlights [here](https://www.youtube.com/channel/UCibPYDqdi5hMJbGBMoQ7Z0w/videos)
+  - I recently completed the original videogame soundtrack for [Lorn's Lure](https://x.com/_rubeki)

 Follow me on [Goodreads](http://www.goodreads.com/nafeu) to see what I've been digging in to lately and feel free to recommend a good book while you are at it!

 ## <a name="dev"></a>Development

-<span class="help-text">* List of proficient skills with deeper focus in **bold**</span><br>
-**Node.js**, **ReactJS**, **Redux**, **Lodash**, **Python**, Django, **JavaScript**, **GraphQL**, **Redis**, **Elasticsearch**, **jQuery**, **AngularJS**, **Socket.io**, **D3.js**, **Express.js**, **Jest**, Mocha, Chai, Grunt/Gulp/Webpack, **bash**, **Postgres**, MySQL, **MongoDB**, **Mongoose**, TFS, **git**, SVN, Clojure, ClojureScript, Leiningen, Reagent, Reframe, **HTML5**, **CSS3**, SCSS, AWS EC2/RDS/S3, Google Cloud, **Heroku**, IBM Cloud/Watson APIs, LaTeX, PHP, Wordpress, Java, C#, ASP.NET MVC, Loggly, Bugsnag, Sentry, Travis CI, Circle CI, Botkit, Electron.io, **REST**, **OAuth**, JWT, **Bootstrap**, **Material UI**, Flexgrid, Raspberry Pi, **ST3**, Visual Studio, Jekyll, **Processing**, Postman
+I specialize in sleek, high-interactivity modern user interfaces for ETL dashboards, forms, configuration and data visualizations.
+However I've also spent quite some time building complex multi-step API integrations.
+Check out my work experience below:

 #### <a name="work"></a>Work Experience

+**Senior Front-End Engineer** - Tenjin Inc., _Remote - January 2021 to Present_
+- Implement and maintain various complex front-end features for Tenjin.io customer dashboard in a Rails/Postgres/ReactJS tech stack
+- Write and maintain comprehensive developer documentation, manage front-end candidate technical assessments
+- Host many internal events ranging from social cafés, lightning talks, open-source contribution days, user personas creation, etc.
+- Contribute to Tenjin Engineering Blog on medium

-**Full Stack Developer** - Pelmorex Corp., _Toronto, Ontario – January 2019 to Present_
+**Full Stack Developer** - Pelmorex Corp., _Toronto, Ontario – January 2019 to December 2020_
-- Use React (incl.
+- Used React (incl.
 ES6, Functional Components, Await/Async, Context, and more), Redux, Lodash, Material UI, MongoDB, Elasticsearch, Redis and various other modern full-stack technologies to perform bug fixes, optimizations, bug tracking and comprehensive feature implementations on EngageFront (DSP) for Console Team
-- Participate in Scrum/Agile development life-cycle with related scrum ceremonies (estimation, sprint planning, retrospectives, etc.) and manage project work with JIRA.
+- Participated in Scrum/Agile development life-cycle with related scrum ceremonies (estimation, sprint planning, retrospectives, etc.) and manage project work with JIRA.
 Collaborate with Data Science, Bidder and Infrastructure teams
-- Build and maintain internal development scripts, easy to use CLIs for various development task automation (incl. application deploys), documentation and complex realtime monitoring tools
+- Built and maintained internal development scripts, easy to use CLIs for various development task automation (incl. application deploys), documentation and complex realtime monitoring tools
-- Develop a deeper understanding of AdTech industry (general domain, reporting, DSP/DMPs, exchanges, publishers, advertisers, performance metrics, ad operations, etc.)
+- Developed a deeper understanding of AdTech industry (general domain, reporting, DSP/DMPs, exchanges, publishers, advertisers, performance metrics, ad operations, etc.)

 **Software Developer** – DIVE Networks, _Toronto, Ontario – Sep 2016 to Sep 2017_
 - Used Botkit, Slack API (Web, RTM and Events), Python and Node.js to build a secure chat bot server and Slack integration that interacts with DIVE's content management system.